MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Wednesday 13th March

+### Gig No. 20 The Heavenly Comedy, Shepherd's Bush

+It's mid March of my year of doing 50 gigs and I'm feeling a lot better than I have been for a while.
+I've already done 20 gigs.

+I tried to do all new material - although the Jesus stuff is on its 4th outing now.
+And I'm pretty sure I can get it to work.

+I like this night run by Njambi Mcgrath.
+I can see how people might think it's a bit of a problem doing 5 minutes amongst Njambi's long bits of her own material.
+But that's the deal!
+It's her night and it's not a bringer.

+I must confess I got the "again, agains" again.
+I wanted to do it - again.
+And now I have to wait until the end of next week - although that will give me a chance to write some material and to hothouse it at home.

 ### Tuesday 12th March 2019

 ### Gig No. 19 Comedy 42 - Stoke Newington